Learning Dexterous Grasping with Object-Centric Visual Affordances: Approach

 \textbf{Reward function} The reward function should not only signal a successful grasp, but also guide the exploration process to focus on graspable object regions.
-We combine two rewards to realize this.
-The agent gets a positive reward $R_{succ}$ of +1 for each time step that the object is lifted off the table, and a negative reward $R_{aff}$ on the hand-affordance contact distance to incentivize the agent to explore areas of the object that lie within the affordance region. $R_{aff}$ is computed as the Chamfer distance between the $M$ and $N$ points described earlier.
+To realize this, we combine two rewards: $R_{succ}$ (positive reward when the object is lifted off the table) and $R_{aff}$ (negative reward denoting the hand-affordance contact distance). $R_{aff}$ is computed as the Chamfer distance between the $M$ and $N$ points described earlier.
 We also include an entropy maximization term, $R_{entropy}$, to encourage exploration of the action space \cite{schulman2017proximal}.
-Our total reward function is: The hand-affordance contact reward says the agent should try to position itself close to the affordance region.
-Since it is expressed in an object-centric manner, there are no constraints on how the hand is posed when it reaches those regions nor which finger lines up where.
-Conceptually, this can be seen as softer supervision than that employed in imitation learning for manipulation which requires kinesthetic teaching~\cite{mime, pathak2019} or tele-operation~\cite{handa2019dexpilot, rajeswaran2017learning, mandlekar2018roboturk} to obtain expert trajectories.
+Our total reward function is: Through $R_{aff}$, the agent is incentivized to explore areas of the object that lie within the affordance region.
+The object-centric formulation poses no constraints on the hand pose, and can thus be seen as softer supervision than that employed in imitation learning for manipulation which requires kinesthetic teaching~\cite{mime, pathak2019} or tele-operation~\cite{handa2019dexpilot, rajeswaran2017learning, mandlekar2018roboturk}.